-The LogicMonitor Collector is an application that runs on a server within your infrastructure and uses standard monitoring protocols to intelligently monitor devices within your infrastructure.
+The LogicMonitor Collector is an application that runs on a Linux or Windows server within your infrastructure and uses standard monitoring protocols to intelligently monitor devices within your infrastructure.

 One Collector can typically monitor hundreds of devices; however, this capacity depends on how many metrics are being monitored for each device, as well as the available resources of the server on which the Collector is installed.
 For more information on capacity, see Collector Capacity.

 When you add a device into monitoring, LogicMonitor applies built-in intelligence to recognize what kind of device it is.
 Based on the information discovered about the device, LogicMonitor DataSources are applied.